What is the difference in Miniature "Australian" Shepherds and Miniature "American" Shepherds?

 Are there any items I should purchase for my new puppy before bringing him/her home for the first time?
 Of course!
 You wouldn't bring a new baby home without a crib, right?
 When your puppy leaves Renegade, she will have a new harness, leash, 1# bag of food, a rawhide chewie, and a toy to accompany her.
 This will put you off to a great start, but I don't recommend you stop there.
 Before bringing your baby home, I would invest in the following: 1.
 A Medium sized crate for potty training 2.
 Toys for playing with 3.
 Solid bones for chewing 4.
 A soft bed to go in the crate 5.
 Soft treats that smell good for training 6.
 A 5lb bag of the food you want to feed your puppy

 What do I feed my puppy?
-We feed our Mini Aussie puppies "Country Vet Naturals."
+We feed our Mini Aussies "Diamond High Energy."
 Most puppy food contains growth hormones that cause our furbabies to grow too big and will cause joint pain and can cause tendon & ligament complications, and even Hip Dysplasia.
-This food is very small and easy to eat early on, not to mention it is all natural and has none of the above mentioned nasty hormones..
+This food is what has proven to work amazingly well for our adults and so we start our puppies on it as well.
+It doesn't make sense to let them steal mom's food, then switch to a different food, knowing most owners are going to have a different preference and switch them again soon anyway.
+That's a LOT of tummy aches, so we just leave them on it until they get home to you!
 We will send some of their food with you to help them adjust to their new home and whatever food you choose to keep them on.
-We recommend they stay on a similar natural/hormone free puppy food (up to six months old) or just go ahead and switch to an all life stages food.
-Resist the urge to buy "Puppy" and go with the best quality dog kibble you can find.
+We recommend you look into Purina Pro Plan or another quality food like Loyall that is easy to find and has multiple protein sources in case your puppy develops any preferences.
+Resist the urge to buy "Puppy" and go with the best quality "all life stages" dog kibble you can find.

 As a general rule, when choosing a dog food for your new puppy always read the ingredients.
 The First two to four ingredients should always be a specific meat.
 Grains are only fillers and should be at least third or lower on the list.
 Most cheap dog foods are mainly corn and other grains which offer little benefit to your dog and cause all sorts of allergy issues in sensitive dogs